NishantBhangale/railyatri/README.md

 `redis` has no healthcheck because the backend is designed to degrade gracefully if Redis is unavailable (caching is skipped, all reads fall through to Postgres) — a Redis startup race doesn't break anything.

 ### env files — three separate files, three separate jobs

+Run setup-env.sh to automatic placement of .env to respective folders [ . backend/ frontend/ ]

 There are three `.env` files in this project and they do different things: